organicmaps/organicmaps.github.io/README.md

 Run `zola serve` for a local preview or `zola build` to generate static site in the `public` folder.

-Run `npm i && npm run format` when you want to pretty-format the Markdown and scss files.
+Run `npm i && npm run format` when you want to pretty-format the Markdown and SCSS files.

 Upgrade npm dependencies with `npm run upgrade`, make sure that you have installed `npm-check-updates` package.